Israel orders evacuations as it widens offensive but Palestinians are running out of places to go | Law-Order

 Israel has vowed to eliminate Gaza's Hamas rulers, whose October 7 attack into Israel triggered the deadliest Israeli-Palestinian violence in decades.
 The war has already killed thousands of Palestinians and displaced over three-fourths of the territory's population of 2.3 million people.

-That indicated Israeli troops were approaching Khan Younis from the northeast, possibly with plans to cut central Gaza off from the south.
+It was not clear where Israeli troops have moved into southern Gaza, but the military told people to stay off the main road between Khan Younis and Deir al-Balah, suggesting forces were moving between the two towns.

-Al Jazeera television aired footage of medics rescuing people wounded by what appeared to have been a strike on a car on that stretch of highway.
-An Israeli tank could be seen just up the road.
+Israeli media also reported intense fighting between Israeli troops and Hamas militants in northern Gaza — in the Jabaliya refugee camp and the Gaza City district of Shijaiya, both scenes of intense bombardment and battles in recent weeks.

 Rear Adm.
-Daniel Hagari, the Israeli military spokesman, said the army is pursuing Hamas with "maximum force" in the north and south while trying to minimize harm to civilians.
+Daniel Hagari, the Israeli military spokesman, said the army is pursuing Hamas with "maximum force" in the north and south while trying to minimise harm to civilians.

 Health Ministry spokesman Ashraf al-Qidra said hundreds have been killed or wounded since the cease-fire's end early Friday, with many still trapped under rubble.